-but this practice was ended with an order of June 29, 1934, that all remaining Federal buildings be designed by the staff of the Office of the Supervising Architect.
+The government once again employed private architects after 1930, but this practice was ended with an order of June 29, 1934, that all remaining Federal buildings be designed by the Office of the Supervising Architect.
 The Treasury Department determined that it was not economical for private architects to handle small architectural projects.
 It was felt that the expeditious placement of buildings under contract and the putting of men to work in the shortest time possible facilitated employment in the construction field, and outweighed the benefits of procuring designs from a comparatively small number of architectural firms.
 A limited number of private architects were associated with the Treasury Department's building program on a consulting basis.
 In March of 1939, however, in likely response to the improved employment picture, the Treasury Department reversed its policy and decided to select private architects by means of regional competitions.
 This new policy was barely announced when the public buildings program was removed from the Treasury Department in July of 1939 and merged into the Federal Works Agency.
-Although some variations to the facades were allowed, standardized interior plans were well established by this time, and outlined in a publication entitled, "Instructions to Private Architects Engaged on Public Building work under the Jurisdictions of the Treasury Department."
-The most commonly used styles were the Colonial Revival style or a simplified classical style blending modern and classical elements, characterized by symmetrical massing and plain surfaces.
+Although some variations to facades were allowed, standardized interior plans were well established by this time, and outlined in a publication entitled "Instructions to Private Architects Engaged on Public Building work under the Jurisdictions of the Treasury Department."3 The most commonly used styles were the Colonial Revival style or a simplified classical style blending modern and classical elements, characterized by symmetrical massing and plain surfaces.

-Many of the post offices constructed during the 1930's were adorned with murals or other forms of artwork commissioned by the Federal Government.
+Many of the post offices constructed during the 1930s were adorned with murals or other forms of artwork commissioned by the Federal government.
 Of the four government programs supporting graphic arts during the Depression, the Treasury Department's Section of Painting and Sculpture (later the Section of Fine Arts) was the principal sponsor of art for Federal buildings, primarily post offices.
 Funds for artwork were based on 1% of the total appropriation for the building's construction.
-Unlike the other major program, the Works Progress Administration's Federal Art Project, the Section's program was one of patronage rather than relief and stressed quality over mass production.
+Unlike another major program, the Works Progress Administration's Federal Art Project, the Section's program was one of patronage rather than relief and stressed quality over mass production.
 Artists were selected through blind competitions, whose standards encouraged realism as the most appropriate style and scenes of everyday American life as suitable subjects.
 Placement of the commissioned murals and sculptures in public buildings resulted from the desire of leaders in the Administration to make original, quality art accessible to those who otherwise had little or no opportunity to see it.
-Local reactions to the newly installed works ranged from enthusiasm and pride to indifference or criticism over the choice or interpretation of subject matter.
-Sometimes works sparked sharp controversy.
+Local reactions to the newly installed works